OsmTravel/OsmGo/docs/UsingOsmGo.md

 layout: default
 title: Using OsmGo!
 nav_order: 2
-description: "How to use OsmGo! to contribute to OpenStreetMap?"
+description: 'How to use OsmGo! to contribute to OpenStreetMap?'
 permalink: /UsingOsmGo
 ---

 # Features

 With OsmGo you can:

 -   Create/Update/Delete POI mapped as OpenStreetMap nodes
 -   Create/Update/Delete some way/area objects filtered to keep the most 'usefull' ones
 -   Use differents imageries: BDOrtho IGN, MapBox Satellite & Bing aerial imagery

 # Interface